Guide To the Stunning Coimbra University in Portugal

 Porta Férrea was built in the 17th century and is decorated with symbols of the university.
 It's topped with two female figures of wisdom and images of King Dinin and King João III.

-entrance to the Royal Palace
+2. Royal Palace

 The Royal Palace is a real treat.
 The first room you enter is the Hall of Arms, or the Sala dos Archeiros.
 This room houses the weapons of the Royal Academic Guard.
 Today, the weapons are used only by Halberdiers during formal ceremonies, such as the beginning of classes or the investiture of a new rector.

 3. Great Hall of Acts